Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrJob.md

 ```

 ### -TargetObjectId
-Specifies the ID of the object targeted by the job.
+Specifies the ID of the object.
+Used to search for jobs on the specified object.

 ```yaml
 Type: String